 Such astronomical calibration of paleodata time-series based on cyclostratigraphy, i.e., the identifying and counting cycles in strata, has been praised as an achievement of modern geology; see, e.g., Hinnov and Ogg (2007).
 However, others were critical for creating an analytical bias against research seeking to modify or replace the Milankovitch theory, e.g., Puetz et al. (2016).
 Also, there is criticism for contradicting biostratigraphy and inconsistencies due to lack of data in the stratigraphic record, particularly for data older than ~40 My, e.g., Tanner and Lucas (2014).
 Indeed, the field of applied astrochronology carries with itself fundamental computational problems like separating the astronomical signal from climatic and stratigraphic noise and understanding how the astronomical signal propagates through the climate system and into the stratigraphic record (Hinnov, 2013).
+In addition, determining rapid geomagnetic variations like reversals with adequate temporal precision is difficult since astronomical tuning nowadays is precise to better than 20 ky - a span still exceeding reversals short duration (Valet and Fournier, 2016).
 However, none of these potential problems identified in the past seems unsurmountable provided the right choices in data processing and analysis.